sidba2003/EquationSolver/README.md

 The equation needs to be inputted in the form of 'equation:x="num";y=<+/->"num".x^"num"....'

-Where each term consistes of a positive or negative sign and each "num" can be replaced by an interger of our choice.
+Where each term consists of a positive or negative sign and each "num" can be replaced by an interger of our choice.
 As of now, negative intergers aren't accepted.....

 1.> As co-efficient, simply because the sign at the beginning of each term can be used to carry out the same function and,